shahzad744/ADM_HW3/README.md

 * TextManagement.py: contains the class TextManagement that is responsible to manage the inverted index.
 * TextMining.py: contains the class TextMining.
 Its responsiblity is to execute a query.
 * WordDictionary.py: contains the class WordDictionary that manages the dictionary.
+* MapDrawer.py: contains the class MapDrawer.
+Its responsibility is to draw maps for the bonus point.